docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

     vfarcic/docker-flow-proxy
 ```

 We opened ports *80* and *443*.
-External requests will be routed through them towards the destination services.
+External requests will be routed through them towards destination services.
 The proxy is attached to the *proxy* network and has the mode set to *swarm*.
 The proxy must belong to the same network as the listener.
 They will exchange information whenever a service is created or removed.

 Let's deploy the demo service.
 It consists of two containers; *mongo* is the database and *vfarcic/go-demo* is the actual service that uses it.
 They will communicate with each other through the *go-demo* network.
 Since we want to expose only *vfarcic/go-demo* to the "outside" world and keep the database "private", only the *vfarcic/go-demo* container will attach itself to the *proxy* network.